-Tour, festival cancellations ramp up due to virus outbreak

-Tours, awards shows, conventions and festivals are announcing cancellations and postponements daily due to the new coronavirus outbreak, causing a major impact on entertainment events both in the States and elsewhere.
+Who Canceled: A look at the concerts, films, events on hold

 Rock band The Who postponed their UK and Ireland tour that was scheduled to start Monday and run through April 8.
+Grammy-winning country duo Dan + Shay rescheduled the spring leg of their US arena tour, after they said some of their concerts were being forced to mandatorily postpone.

+“We want the shows to be memorable, and not experienced with fear,” the “10,000 Hours” singers said in a statement Thursday.

+Blake Shelton postponed the last two weeks of his Friends and Heroes tour, and Billy Joel also postponed two shows in March and April for later this year.

 The city of Houston ordered the Houston Livestock Show and Rodeo, a major concert series in Texas, to close early, canceling upcoming shows by Lizzo, Chris Stapleton and Keith Urban.
 This year’s attendance varied from 50,000 to 70,000 people per concert.